MediaComem/comem-archidep/ex/hello-shell.md

 - :checkered_flag: The end of the exercise.
 - :boom: Troubleshooting tips: how to fix common problems you might encounter.

-## :exclamation: Creating Directories and files
+## :exclamation: Creating directories and files
 We're already familiar with the `pwd`, `cd`, `ls`, `mkdir`, `touch`, `echo`, and `cat` commands.
 Using the relevant commands, perform the tasks below:

 - Starting from your home (~) directory, create a new directory named `treasure_hunt`.